maria93101/Flickster/README.md

 Describe any challenges encountered while building the app.

+I had a really hard time getting youtube to work and I put a lot of time into that.
+At the end, I was having trouble with communicating with the Youtube server and it was causing everything to crash and Android studio to abort so I reverted back to the version without youtube :(

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing